 Wrongful Death Lawyers McQuaid and Douglas

-The emotional trauma and life-altering effects that follow the death of a loved one can make any legal action feel like one of life’s lowest priorities.
+The emotional trauma and life-altering effects that follow the death of a loved one can take any legal action feel like one of life’s lowest priorities.
 However, the help of a Wrongful Death Attorney can take the burden off you and your family during this painful time, and help secure financial and emotional relief, when you need it most.

 St. Petersburg Personal Injury Attorneys McQuaid & Douglas will work hard for you so you can be with loved ones during their time of need.
 For 60 years, Battaglia, Ross, Dicus & McQuaid, P.A., has been providing exceptional legal assistance to the Tampa Bay area.
 Battaglia, Ross, Dicus & McQuaid, P.A., is nationally ranked by US News and World Reports as a Tier 1 Law Firm.
-Sean McQuaid and Jonathan Douglas are both partners at Battaglia, Ross, Dicus & McQuaid, P.A., and have been repeatedly recognized by their peers, the courts and the community as premiere lawyers in personal injury law.
+Sean McQuaid and Jonathan Douglas are both partners at Battaglia, Ross, Dicus & McQuaid, P.A., and have been repeatedly recognized by their peers, the courts, and the community as premier lawyers in personal injury law.

 St. Petersburg Wrongful Death Attorney

 Wrongful Death claims are not criminal cases.
 The accused is not punished with incarceration, but instead payable damages.

 There is a deadline, called the ‘Statute of limitations.
 This differs from state to state and is a time limit that once expired means the court can no longer act and claims can no longer be made.
 This is why it is vitally important to act as soon as possible, following a death.